 They are so particular that one aromatherapy company was called out in 2014 by the FDA for failing to follow regulations on cosmetic and drug products.
 The said company had violated guidelines on marketing their aromatherapy products – they claimed that their essential oils could cure diseases.
-Little did they know, if you market your product as a cure, you’re already claiming it as a drug, making the essential oils fall in the FDA’s list unapproved drugs.
+However, if you market your product as a cure, then you’re claiming that it is a drug.

 The FDA filed a warning letter to the company and all who distribute their products.
-Aside from labeling their products with curing claims, they also advertised the same claims in their social media and website.
+Aside from putting these claims on their product's labels, they also advertised the same claims on their social media and website.

 Hence, always be cautious with how you market your products everywhere – not just the labels.
 This is also the reason why here at Aroma Foundry, we always mention that our products do not and cannot substitute medicines.

-On a lighter note, essential oils are considered to be cosmetic products.
+However, essential oils are considered to be cosmetic products.
 According to the FDA, “If a product is intended only to cleanse the body or to make a person more attractive, it’s a cosmetic.”
-And since the law doesn’t require FDA approval for cosmetics, essential oils can continue to flourish as long as it’s marketed right.
+Since cosmetics don't need FDA approval, essential oils can continue to flourish as long as it’s marketed correctly.